Subaru Levorg: Specifications

 On the Japanese domestic market the Levorg is available with two DOHC flat-four petrol engines, both turbocharged, intercooled and direct injected: a 1.6-litre 170 PS, 250 Nm FB16 and the 2.0-litre 300 PS, 400 Nm FA20.
 The two are coupled to a Lineartronic continuously variable transmission and four-wheel-drive.

 V-Sport

 On 20 November 2019, Subaru launched the 2020 Subaru Levorg V-Sport.
 It features front sports seats with fabric upholstery, a leather wrapped steering wheel with silver stitching, as well as piano black and chrome trim.
 As with the variant it is based on, it sports Bilstein dampers, ventilated disc brakes and 225/45 R18 tires.
 V-Sport will be available in Japan and is priced at JPY 3,150,000.

 Sales

 During its advance sales before launch, Subaru received about 11,000 orders in three months, 2,000 short of its projection.

 Facelift

+In June 2017, the Levorg received a facelift.
+For the exterior, the design of the front grille, front bumper, LED headlamps, and LED fog lamp covers was revamped for all grades except the STI Sport.

 In 2019, for the European market, the turbocharged 1.6-litre FB16 was phased out in favor of a naturally-aspirated 2.0-litre FB20B.